swd-stuttgart/dict.die-amis.de/README.md

 [Die Amis](http://www.die-amis-de) is an e-learning application which helps native German speakers to discover American Culture and learn American English which is being developed by [SWD Stuttgart](http://github.com/swd-stuttgart) in Germany.
 This repository (dict.die-amis.de) represent one of the features of this application.

 # Project Management
-**Minimim Viable Product (Phase 1)**

 This project is one of four in which the minimum viable product will be developed.
 A minimum viable product has just those core features sufficient to deploy the product, and no more.
 During this project our team will develop a search feature, beginning from 01.04.2017 until 30.06.2017 -the second quarter of 2017.

-**Project Management Tool: Jira**

 Follow project updates on [our Jira page](http://#).

+**Sprints**

+Start: 01.04.2017

+- Sprint 01 (2 Weeks):
+- Sprint 02 (2 Weeks):
+- Sprint 03 (2 Weeks):
+- Sprint 04 (2 Weeks):

+Deadline: 30.06.2017

 **Scrum Team:**